d-d-wolfe/d-d-wolfe.github.io-learning-journal/html-basics.md

 - You can place attributes with an opening tag.
 Attributes tell us more about what that element contains.

--Attributes require a name and a value (i.e.: height="150")
+- Attributes require a name and a value (i.e.: height="150")

 - It is important to know what tags are available and what they do and where they can go in the structure.